molstar/molstar/docs/extensions/mvs/README.md

 await loadMVS(this.plugin, mvsData2, { replaceExisting: false });
 ```

 When using the pre-built Mol* plugin bundle, `MVSData` and `loadMVS` are exposed as `molstar.PluginExtensions.mvs.MVSData` and `molstar.PluginExtensions.mvs.loadMVS`.
 Furthermore, the `molstar.Viewer` class has `loadMvsFromUrl` and `loadMvsData` methods, providing the same functionality as `mvs-url` and `mvs-data` URL parameters.
+See the [integration examples](./integration-examples.html) page for a demonstration.

 ### Command-line utilities